unimib-datAI/Semtui-python/README.md

 1. **Root Directory (`semtui_refactored`)**: Contains core library files.
    - `__init__.py`: Initializes the package when imported.
-   - `data_handler.py`: Manages data input/output and processing.
-   - `data_modifier.py`: Handles modification and enrichment of data.
+   - `modification_manager.py`: Handles modification and enrichment of data (e.g., renaming columns, reordering, data type conversion).
-   - `dataset_manager.py`: Manages dataset operations like loading and merging.
+   - `dataset_manager.py`: Manages dataset operations like loading, saving, and merging datasets.
    - `extension_manager.py`: Controls the addition of extensions or plugins to expand library functionalities.
-   - `main.py`: The primary entry point for the library; orchestrates key tasks.
-   - `reconciliation_manager.py`: Manages the reconciliation of data with external sources.
+   - `reconciliation_manager.py`: Manages the reconciliation of data with external sources to ensure consistency.
-   - `semtui_evals.py`: Provides evaluation tools or metrics to assess data enrichment.
-   - `token_manager.py`: Handles authentication tokens for communication with external services.
+   - `token_manager.py`: Handles authentication tokens for secure communication with external services.
-   - `utils.py`: Contains utility functions that assist the core functionality.
+   - `utils.py`: Contains utility functions that assist the core functionality, such as helpers for validation and formatting.

----
+2. **Other Files**:
+   - `setup.py`: Used to package and distribute the library, defining dependencies and installation instructions.
+   - `LICENSE`: Specifies the legal terms and conditions for using, modifying, and distributing the software.
+   - `README.md`: Provides documentation and usage instructions for the project.

 ## **Key Features**